 The CRT is designed to assess the background and current ability of incoming students in algebra, functions, geometry and trigonometry.
 Results will be used to guide students into an appropriate calculus course.
-The CRT takes place in a computer lab, and all questions must be answered without the aid of a calculator.
+The CRT will take place virtually this year.

 CBU offers two Mathematical Calculus courses in which students can be placed: Math 1105 is suitable for those students who have a lot of experience with Mathematics, whereas Math 1101 introduces students to the ideas of calculus more slowly.
 By the end of the first year, all students in both streams can be ready for their second year of university mathematics.
 Please note the following information about the CRT: